 Kukla's Korner Hockey

-from the Vancouver Sun,
+from Tony Gallagher of the Vancouver Province,

-from the Toronto Star,
+from Steve Simmons of the Toronto Sun,

 from the NY Times,

 He is a veteran superstar who commanded a five-year, $35.25 million contract in the off-season, a former captain and Stanley Cup winner who is widely considered the best clutch player in the N.H.L.
 None of those prevented Chris Drury from feeling like the new kid at school when he started playing for the Rangers.